Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/properties/source.rst

 MPEG Preseek
-   Movie strip only -- Use Preseek field to tell Blender to look backward and compose an image based on the specified amout of previous frames (e.g. 15 for MPEG-2 DVD).
+   Movie strip only -- Use Preseek field to tell Blender to look backward and compose an image based on the specified amount of previous frames (e.g. 15 for MPEG-2 DVD).
 Color Space
    To specify the color space of the source file.
 Alpha mode